aStonePenguin/Tubifarry/README.md

 # Tubifarry for Lidarr 🎶
 ![Downloads](https://img.shields.io/github/downloads/TypNull/Tubifarry/total)  ![GitHub release (latest by date)](https://img.shields.io/github/v/release/TypNull/Tubifarry)  ![GitHub last commit](https://img.shields.io/github/last-commit/TypNull/Tubifarry)  ![License](https://img.shields.io/github/license/TypNull/Tubifarry)  ![GitHub stars](https://img.shields.io/github/stars/TypNull/Tubifarry)

-Tubifarry is a versatile plugin for **Lidarr** that enhances your music library by indexing from **Spotify** and enabling direct music downloads from **YouTube**.
-While it is not explicitly a `Spotify-to-YouTube` downloader, it leverages the YouTube API to seamlessly integrate music downloads into your Lidarr setup.
+Tubifarry is a plugin for **Lidarr** that adds multiple music sources to your library management.
+It uses **Spotify's catalog** as an [indexer](https://wiki.servarr.com/en/lidarr/supported#indexers) to search for music, then downloads the actual audio files from **YouTube**.
 Tubifarry also supports **Slskd**, the Soulseek client, as both an **indexer** and **downloader**, allowing you to tap into the vast music collection available on the Soulseek network. 🛠️

 Additionally, Tubifarry supports fetching soundtracks from **Sonarr** (series) and **Radarr** (movies) and adding them to Lidarr using the **Arr-Soundtracks** import list feature.
 This makes it easy to manage and download soundtracks for your favorite movies and TV shows. 🎬🎵
 For further customization, Codec Tinker lets you convert audio files between formats using FFmpeg, helping you optimize your library.⚙️

-**Note:** There is a development version of Tubifarry.
-Please do not open issues for the stable version
+## **Note:** There is a development version of Tubifarry.
+Please do not open issues for the stable version.
+Some details in this documentation may vary from the current implementation.

 ---